Getting Started

 Queries

-The SQL API offers 3 basic types of queries: Single, Batch, and Live.
+The API offers 3 basic types of queries: Single, Batch, and Live.

 Single

-A single query is executed against the latest state of the SQL API indexer.
+A single query is executed against the latest state of Index Supply's indexer.

 Batch